George Speight

-Speight is the son of politician Sam Speight, the brother of politician Samisoni Tikoinasau and the uncle of rugby player Henry Speight.
+Speight is the son of politician Sam Speight, the brother of politician Samisoni Tikoinasau and the uncle of rugby players Henry and Sam Speight.

 Personal life

 Speight was born in Naivicula, Fiji, and educated at Suva Grammar School. before studying marketing in Australia and business at Andrews University in the United States.
 After graduating he worked in Australia as a bank clerk for Metway Bank, and was involved in the Wattle Group pyramid scheme.
 After returning to Fiji in 1996 he worked as an insurance broker for Heaths Insurance Group.
 In 1998 he was appointed chair of the state-owned Fiji Pine and Fiji Hardwood Corporation by the Rabuka government, in which his father was serving as a Minister.
 He was sacked by Heaths in April 1999 following financial irregularities, and from his state appointments by the Labour coalition government in August 1999.
 It later emerged that he had been paid consultancy fees by American timber company Trans Resource Management, to advocate for them to be granted the right to harvest Fiji's mahogany.

 In early 2000, just days before the coup, he pleaded not guilty to exchange rate charges and extortion.